Dayanara Ryelle

 Personal

 Education: Charlotte High School, 2004.
-Bachelor of Science - Everglades University, 2010; Master of Science - Purdue University Global, 2024 (graduating in May 2025).Work: I’ve been an election inspector at Bellevue Township since November 2020 and have the honor of co-chairing this year’s elections.
+Bachelor of Science - Everglades University, 2010; Master of Science - Purdue University Global, 2024 (graduating in May 2025, though I believe my degree will say November 2024).Work: I’ve been an election inspector at Bellevue Township since November 2020 and have the honor of co-chairing this year’s elections.
 (We split what’s usually a sixteen-hour shift into two eights and I’m the afternoon chair.)
 I also served as a deputy chair (in precinct 4) for this year’s bond proposal in East Lansing.Family: I’m a live-in caretaker for my dad and our two cats and I see my mom at least once a week (and talk to her frequently).
 I also have an “adopted grandma” who I keep in touch with.
 (I call my grandma after each election, and then I call my mom to compare notes, because she inspects in another township.)Fun: I write sometimes and read a lot.
 I play internet games and used to gamble online, but I prefer “gambling” on Pokémon cards instead.
 (Can’t resell lottery tickets and completed blackjack games!)
 I keep some of them; my favorite artists are Yuka Morii (medium: clay) and Asako Ito (medium: amigurumi).

 by Susan Q. Yin from Unsplash